tompazourek/BindingRedirectR/readme.md

 }
 ```

-The strings can be either file paths or fully qualified assembly names.
+The assemnly strings can be either file paths or fully qualified assembly names.